martinthomson/tmi/draft-thomson-tmi.md

 of the true cost of involving additional entities in protocols.
 In protocols without technical measures to limit participation, these costs have historically been borne by other protocol participants.

+In general however, most protocols are able to reuse existing mechanisms for cryptographic protection, such as TLS {{?TLS}}.
+Adopting something like TLS provides security properties that are well understood and analyzed.
+Using a standardized solution enables use of well-tested implementations that include optimizations and other mitigations for these costs.

 # Applying Non-Technical Constraints